9 Types of Toilet Plungers to Clear the Blockage

 The base is similar to a flange, which can help create a tight seal.
 However, the precise shape resembles the accordion instrument, featuring ridges and grooves throughout the rubber element.

 When you apply pressure to it, the ridges will come together, just as they would while playing the accordion.
-These can be pretty useful when it comes to unblocking the drain since you can manage to flush everything out because of the tightness.
+These can be pretty useful when it comes to unblocking the drain since you can manage to flush everything out because of the tightness and the much higher volume of air and water you're pushing.

 These types of toilet plungers can, however, involve quite a bit of effort on your part.
 Moreover, you’ll also need to be careful and thorough while cleaning this plunger because the gaps between the ridges can get quite dirty.